Diary of a Shinjuku Thief

-Diary of a Shinjuku Thief (新宿泥棒日記, Shinjuku Dorobō Nikki) is a 1969 Japanese New Wave film directed by Nagisa Ōshima.
+Diary of a Shinjuku Thief (新宿泥棒日記, Shinjuku Dorobō Nikki) is a 1969 Japanese New Wave film co-written and directed by Nagisa Ōshima.

 Synopsis

 The film centers around Birdie, a young Japanese book thief who is caught by a store clerk named Umeko.
 As their encounters grow increasingly fraught with tension and desire, the two become lovers and begin committing thefts together.
 They also take part in a kabuki play based on the lives of Yui Shōsetsu and Marubashi Chūya.